-Whenever you notice this shape you can conduct a Drive Time Driving Distance query.
+Whenever you notice this shape you can conduct a Drive Time/Distance query.

-Access the Drive Time Driving Distance icon from the main Toolbar.
+Access the Drive Time Driving Distance icon from the main Toolbar under Search Tools.
 Find the Circle with the Binoculars icon and use that drop down arrow to its right.
-There’s the icon.
+There’s the Drive Time/Distance icon.
+The Search Tool for drive time works like a radius map.
+You could think of it as a way to calculate a drive time radius.

-You can also access this tool when you plot a point on the map.
-One way of plotting a point is to enter an address in the address-bar and click the binoculars.
+You can also access this tool when you plot a point on your drive time maps.
+One way of plotting a point is to enter an address in the address-bar (upper left above the toolbar) and click the binoculars.
 Look for a small toolbar under the plotted map point.
-Notice the DTDD tool icon second from the left.
+Notice the Drive Time/Distance tool icon is included.
+Drop a point and build a drive time map.

-There’s yet another Drive Time Driving Distance toolbar option when you use the Draw Tools located on the main toolbar.
-Click the drop down arrow, scroll down to the bottom option – a map pin – and manually drop a mappoint anywhere on the map.
-There it is – that DTDD icon again.
+There’s yet another Drive Time/Distance toolbar option when you use the Draw Tools located on the main toolbar.
+Click the drop down arrow, scroll down to the bottom option – a map pin – and manually drop a MapPoint anywhere on the map.
+There it is again, that Drive Time/Distance Query icon.

-All DTDD polygons are query-able.
+All Drive Time/Distance polygons are query-able.
 Click the binoculars to search for data within the polygon boundary.
 Save that file with a unique name and work with that query result.
 Export the data, plan a route from the data, or filter the data to develop a more refined list.

 Companies, non-profits, and governments can all benefit from drive time distance queries.
 Here are a few query examples: